Obrázky stránek

 high-day wit]-you commend him in fuch high-flown terms.

-MERRY WIVES OF WINDSOR, Act III, S. 2.
+MERRY WIVES OF WINDSOR, A&t III, S. 2.
 Hoft.

 hath

 Sala.
-I would fhe were as lying a goflip in that, as ever 'knapt ginger, or made her neighbours believe the wept for the death of a third husband: But it is true,—without any flips of prolixity, or croffing the plain high-way of talk,-that the good Anthonio, the honest Anthonio,— O that I had a title good enough to keep his name company!
+I would fhe were as lying a goflip in that, as ever 'knapt ginger, or made her neighbours believe she wept for the death of a third husband: But it is true,—without any flips of prolixity, or croffing the plain high-way of talk,-that the good Anthonio, the honest Anthonio,— O that I had a title good enough to keep his name company!

 Sol.
 Come the full stop.

 Sala.
-Ha,-what say'st thou?
+Ha,-what fay'st thou?

 hath loft a ship.

-Sol.
-I would it might prove the end of his loffes!
 Sala.
-Let me fay amen betimes, left the devil crofs 'thy prayer; for here he comes in the likeness of a Jew.
+Let me fay amen betimes, left the devil cross thy prayer; for here he comes in the likeness of a Jew.—

 Enter Shylock.